openwrt/packages/net/adblock/files/README.md

 * status & error logging to stdout and syslog
 * use of dynamic uhttpd instance as adblock pixel server
 * openwrt init system support (start/stop/restart/reload)
+* hotplug support, adblock start will be triggered by wan 'ifup' event
 * optional features (disabled by default):
     * adblock list backup/restore
     * debug logging to separate file